auth0/docs/articles/connections/guides/allow-update-normalized-user-profile.md

 ---
 title:
-description: Learn how to choose when to update user profile attributes for your connection using the Auth0 Dashboard.
+description: Learn how to allow updates to the Auth0 normalized user profile from a connection using the Auth0 Dashboard.
 topics:
   - applications
   - connections